Code: Realize: Development

 Code: Realize − Guardian of Rebirth was developed by Idea Factory's otome games branch Otomate.
 Character designs and illustrations were handled by Miko while Nao Kojima and Yū Nishimura wrote the scenario.
 It was first released on November 27, 2014 in Japan for PlayStation Vita and is rated CERO C. A fan disc titled Code: Realize − Future Blessings (Code:Realize ~祝福の未来~, Code: Realize ~Shukufuku no Mirai~) was released on November 26, 2016.
 A Nintendo Switch version was released in April 2020.
 It was announced at Otomate Party 2015 along with the announcement of Otomate's 12 new titles.
 The game features new routes and supplemental stories and routes are set after the different endings of the original game, allowing protagonists to spend time with the heroes.
 A PlayStation 4 release comprising both games, titled Code: Realize − Bouquet of Rainbows was released on August 24, 2017.
-Another fan disc titled Code: Realize − Silver Miracles just currently announced for both PlayStation Vita and PlayStation 4.
+Another fan disc titled Code: Realize − Silver Miracles was announced for both PlayStation Vita and PlayStation 4.

 Whilst the previous two games have Cardia not voiced, in December 2016, the official blog of Otomate announced that Saori Hayami joined the franchise as the protagonist Cardia.

 An English localisation by Aksys Games was released on October 20, 2015 for North America and Europe.
 They also plan to release the localisation of the fan disc and the PS4 version on March 30, 2018.